Understand the difference between inline and block elements

 Padding

 We can also see this by using the dev tools to inspect.
-The part highlighted in blue is the content, and the part highlighted in green is space created by the padding rules.
+The part highlighted in blue is the content, and the part highlighted in green is the space created by the padding rule.

 }